-5. Cross border QA:
+6. Cross border QA:

-- countries are not so open for cross border QA - challenges such as, different HE systems, non-accredited HEIs, etc.; - need to collect legal challenges in regard to incoming cross border QA and the necessary solutions.
+- some countries are not so open for cross border QA; - challenges such as, different HE systems, non-accredited HEIs, etc.; - need to collect data on legal challenges in regard to incoming cross border QA and the necessary solutions.

-QA should stay one of the Bologna key commitments and continuing the work in peer groups would be further welcomed.
-Especially for QA, as it is the basis for many other topics such as recognition and mobility.
+QA should stay one of the Bologna key commitments and continuing the work in peer groups further would be welcomed.
+This especially regards QA, as it is the basis for many other topics such as recognition and mobility.